DavidWittman/serverless-southwest-check-in/README.md

 ### Terraform Variables

-You need to either specify your variables in a terraform.tfvars file, or you will be prompted for the variables during the deploy.
+You need to either specify your variables in a `terraform.tfvars` file, or you will be prompted for the variables during the deploy.

-You can rename the terraform.tfvars.example to terraform.tfvars and edit it.
-Alternatively, you can skip to the deploy section below in which you will be prompted for the following variables:
+You can rename the `terraform.tfvars.example` to `terraform.tfvars` and edit it.
+Alternatively, you can skip to the [Deploy](#deploy) section below in which you will be prompted for the following variables:
 * **var.admin_email**: Administrator email to receive confirmations and alerts.
 * **var.domains**: List of domains that already have a Route 53 hosted zone configured.
 The MX record for this domain name will be set to the SES SMTP receiver endpoints for your region, so choose a domain which you do not currently use to receive email.
 Must be formatted as a list.
 For example: `["domain.com"]`
 * **var.recipients**: List of email addresses that can receive a forwarded check-in.
 Must be formatted as a list.
 For example: `["checkin@domain.com"]`